ericfdunn/manifold-realms/1. Mechanics/Elements.md

 #### Wood
 - **Characteristics**: Growth, creation, strength, and resilience.
 - **Influence on Mind/Self**: Wood types are creators and nurturers, with a strong connection to life and natural growth.
 They are resilient and have a powerful physical presence.
 - Spells of Wood element tap into the energy of growth and vitality.
-They encompass spells that manipulate plant life, promote healing and rejuvenation, enhance natural resilience or stamina, grant abilities related to plant-based camouflage or communication, and provide spells that summon creatures or allies from the natural world.
+They encompass spells that manipulate plant life, project radiant energy, promote healing and rejuvenation, enhance natural resilience or stamina, grant abilities related to nature-based camouflage or communication, and provide spells that summon creatures or allies from the natural world.
 #### Air
 - **Characteristics**: Movement, change, agility, and freedom.
 - **Influence on Mind/Self**: Air types are adaptable, restless, and constantly seeking change and new experiences.
 They value flexibility and are often seen as unpredictable and spontaneous.